Questions & Answers

 - Try the MIB database.
 The not-for-profit MIB Group Inc. is a consortium of life and health insurers.
 It maintains a database of individual life insurance applications underwritten since 1996 by MIB member companies.
 There is a fee of $75 per search.

 For more assistance from the state Insurance Department:

-Pennsylvania: The Pennsylvania Insurance Department (PID) encourages use of the National Association of Insurance Commissioners' Life Insurance Policy Locator Service, available through the PID website.
-In addition, as of fall 2016, the PID supports pending legislation that would require companies to notify beneficiaries.
-(Watch Agent Headlines for updates.)
+Pennsylvania: The Pennsylvania Insurance Department (PID) encourages use of the National Association of Insurance Commissioners' Life Insurance Policy Locator Service.
+In addition, Gov. Tom Wolf enacted pieces of legislation mandating:

 Maryland: The Maryland Insurance Administration can be contacted at 410-468-2000 to identify the successor company in the case of a merger or acquisition.

 Delaware: A new service allows an executor, beneficiary or legal representative of a deceased resident or former resident of Delaware to file a search request with the Department of Insurance.
 To submit a request, print out the Missing Life Insurance/Annuity Search Request Form on the DOI website.
 You can also call the department at 302-674-7300.